NMRPy/nmrpy/README.md

 NMRPy is a Python 3 module for the processing and analysis of NMR spectra.
-The functionality of NMRPy is structured to make the analysis of arrayed NMR spectra more intuitive.

-Read the docs at http://nmrpy.readthedocs.io/
+The functionality of NMRPy is structured to make the analysis of arrayed NMR spectra more intuitive.Read the docs at http://nmrpy.readthedocs.io/

 ## Installation